 36:40: Green lists the toughest scorers he has guarded throughout the course of his career as well as the toughest defenders he’s faced.

-Podcast, Evergreen, Podcast, Top, George Hill, Jeff Green, Jordan Clarkson, Kevin Durant, Larry Nance Jr, LeBron James, Rodney Hood, Russell Westbrook, Boston Celtics, Cleveland Cavaliers, Oklahoma City Thunder, Seattle SuperSonics
+Podcast, Podcast, Top, George Hill, Jeff Green, Jordan Clarkson, Kevin Durant, Larry Nance Jr, LeBron James, Rodney Hood, Russell Westbrook, Boston Celtics, Cleveland Cavaliers, Oklahoma City Thunder, Seattle SuperSonics